Open-Markets-Initiative/Directory/Protocols/Sail.md

-## SAIL: Sola Access Information Language
+## Sail: Sola Access Information Language

 Proprietary binary protocol with text elements developed by TMX Group and licensed to several exchanges for order entry on the Sola trading platform.